Can Grammarly Replace An Editor And Proofreader?

 Electronic tools alone can’t replace an editor or proofreader.

-But when you use them to help you, you can then partially replace them.
+But when you use them to help you, you can partially replace them.

 Used wisely, you can find mistakes and typos quickly and easily and make the necessary corrections.

-Always remember, though, that you are in charge and not your tools.
+Remember, though, that you are in charge, not your tools.
 You need to think about every suggestion your tools make and then decide how you will act.

 Here’s an example of a simple punctuation error.